Baker Hughes says in preliminary merger talks with rival Halliburton

 | HOUSTON/NEW YORK

-HOUSTON/NEW YORK Oilfield services provider Baker Hughes Inc said on Thursday it is in preliminary merger talks with its larger rival Halliburton Co, though any potential deal would likely face antitrust concerns.
+HOUSTON/NEW YORK Oilfield services provider Baker Hughes Inc (BHI.N) said on Thursday it is in preliminary merger talks with its larger rival Halliburton Co (HAL.N), though any potential deal would likely face antitrust concerns.

 Two people familiar with the matter, who spoke on condition of anonymity, said Halliburton was looking to buy Baker Hughes, in what would be the second-largest energy deal of this year.